guillermooo/sublime-undocs/source/reference/build_systems.rst

 Build systems let you run your files through external programs without leaving Sublime Text, and see the output they generate.

-Build systems consist of two---or optionally three---parts:
+Build systems consist of one --or optionally three-- parts:

 * Configuration data in JSON format (the *.sublime-build* file contents)
+* Optionally, a Sublime Text command driving the build process
 * A Sublime Text command driving the build process
 * An optional, external executable file (script or binary file)